~more recently updated recipes~

 Makes 5 cups

-5 cups water plus bouillon, canned chicken broth or vegetable broth
+5 cups water plus bouillon, commercial chicken broth or homemade vegetable stock

 1 large onion, chopped